ishame/predocs/grails/publish-plugin.md

-# Grails - publish plugin
+# Grails - Publish plugin

-just a simple guide for getting started with Grails 3 plugin.
+Just a simple guide for getting started with Grails 3 plugin.

 ## On the distribution